RisingLifeDE/types-redm/README.md

 ### Contribute

 As this package content is being generated from a json file, we do not accept direct pull requests.
-If you have issues, please create a [Issue](https://github.com/RisingLifeDE/types-redm/issues/new)
+If you have issues, please create a [Issue](https://github.com/RisingLifeDE/types-redm/issues/new) or at our [natives repo](https://raw.githubusercontent.com/RisingLifeDE/rdr3-natives/refs/heads/master/rdr3natives.json)

 ### Credits